noelo/omydb/README.md

 * Service selectors match pod labels
 * Check that default SA secrets are not being mounted or if so that there is a label/annotation
 * Warning on pulling images directly rather than using image streams

+* More to be added

+Potentially resource annotation can be added to enable tests to be skipped (TBD).

+Definition of rules can be retrived from an endpoint e.g. http, file etc